 \section{Back to the classical case of functional inequalities}

 The free case on the circle opens up an interesting question in the frame of classical functional inequalities.
 To set up the scene, assume that $M$ is a Riemannian manifold and $G$ a Lie group acting on $M$ with $\mu$ a probability measure on $M$, say of the form $\mu(dx)=e^{-V(x)}dx$, where $dx$ is the standard volume measure on $M$.
-This is the usual setup for functional inequalities.
 Assume that $V$ satisfies the typical Bakry-Emery condition

 for some positive $\rho$.
 Then all the classical inequalities, as for instance, the transportation, Log-Sobolev, HWI and the weakest of them, the Poincar\'e inequality as described in the introduction all hold true.